A global initiative

 We work in three distinct but interconnected areas:

 Consolidating and improving field practices and national responses to violence

 HCID supports the implementation of concrete, practical measures and operational responses at national and local levels to prevent violence and safeguard health care in armed conflict and other emergencies.
 Our goal is to: influence the doctrine and practice of weapon bearers, assist States in strengthening their domestic legislation, build up the resilience of health-care systems to violence and to campaign for behavioural change among civilian populations.

 The mobilization of a broad Community of Concern

 The Community of Concern is a catalyst for change, supporting, at the local level, the implementation of recommendations and measures to protect health care.
 It is made up of health professionals, governments, weapon bearers, civil society representatives, NGOs, international organizations and more.
-Together with this community and through research, debate, consultations and workshops worldwide, the HCID project has produced a number of recommendations and practical steps to safeguard health-care services.
+Together with this community and through research, debate, consultations and workshops worldwide, the HCID initiative has identified a number of recommendations and practical steps to safeguard health-care services.

 HOW TO JOIN THE HCID COC? contact the delegation in your country or write us an email at email@example.com

 Our work is underpinned by sound evidence generated locally and geared towards the development of preventive solutions by linking operational work to data and research, developed through partnerships with health-care organizations in countries affected by conflict and other emergencies.
 Given the maturity of the normative framework, diplomacy and mobilization have to be brought closer to the ground – that is, to regional and national forums – where they can lead directly to better local ownership and action

 HCID convenes a global dialogue with the following organisations :